stablecoinxyz/paymaster-service/README.md

 A paymaster service that lets you use a custom paymaster contract.
 The service is built using Fastify, deployed to Railway.

 Currently, the service supports v0.7 of the Account Abstraction standard.
-The paymaster smart contract is deployed using CREATE2 on:
+The paymaster smart contract is deployed on:

-- Base Sepolia
+- Base Sepolia (EntryPoint: `0x0000000071727De22E5E9d8BAf0edAc6f37da032`)
-- Base Mainnet
+- Base Mainnet (EntryPoint: `0x0000000071727De22E5E9d8BAf0edAc6f37da032`)
+- Radius Testnet (EntryPoint: `0x9b443e4bd122444852B52331f851a000164Cc83F`)

+**Note:** Radius Testnet uses a custom EntryPoint deployment, not the canonical v0.7 address.

-The [admin scripts](ADMIN-README.md) are capable of deploying the paymaster contract to other EVM-compatible chains.
+The [admin scripts](./docs/ADMIN-README.md) are capable of deploying the paymaster contract to other EVM-compatible chains.

 For more details on individual releases, see the [CHANGELOG.md](CHANGELOG.md) file.